ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-21-driving-deeper-into-morocco.md

 comments: true
 ---

 I started my first workweek in Morocco on a [campsite](https://www.google.com/maps/place/Laguna+Park/) in [Oualidia](https://www.google.com/maps/place/Oualidia,+Morocco/).
 The new SIM-card from [Maroc Telecom](https://www.iam.ma) worked like a charm.
 The connection was fast and reliable all day.
 Perfect!
-Knowing that my mobile office was fully operational in Morocco, too, I felt more relaxed and could enjoy the sunset after my first unsuccessful workday in Africa.
+Knowing that my mobile office was fully operational in Morocco, too, I felt more relaxed and could enjoy the sunset after my first successful workday in Africa.

 ![Sunset in Oualidia](/assets/images/IMG_1071.jpg)